doenietzomoeilijk/acme-tiny-helper/README.md

   Let's Encrypt with bogus requests!

-* Finally, it requires acme_tiny.py and the Let's Encrypt intermediate certificate to be present in the current directory.
+* Finally, it requires acme_tiny.py and the Let's Encrypt intermediate certificate to be present; acme_tiny.py is expected in the current directory, the intermediate certificate is expected in certificates/intermediate.pem.

 After that, it's a matter of running